isolver/ioHub/docs/iohub/installation.rst

 #. **msgpack**: It’s like JSON. but fast and small. ( pip install msgpack-python )
 #. **greenlet**: The greenlet package is a spin-off of Stackless, a version of CPython that supports micro-threads called “tasklets”. ( pip install greenlet )
 #. **pytables**: PyTables is a package for managing hierarchical datasets and designed to efficiently and easily cope with extremely large amounts of data. ( pip install tables ).
-FIRST ENSURE TO INSTALL 'numexpr' from the list below, as it is a dependency of tables)
+FIRST INSTALL 'numexpr' from the list below, as it is a dependency of tables)

 Packages To Download
 ++++++++++++++++++++